What Is Azomite And How To Use It In Gardening

 How Often Should I Apply Azomite?

-It is important to be careful not to overapply Azomite.
+It is important not to overapply Azomite.
 This can lead to excess nutrients in the soil and potentially harm your plants.
-If you are unsure how often to apply Azomite, you can consult a local gardening expert or the product manufacturer for more specific advice.
+If you are unsure how often to apply Azomite, consult a local gardening expert or the product manufacturer for more specific advice.

 How Long Does it Take for Azomite to Work?